Juvenile criminal defense in family court

 Growing up is never easy, but it's especially tough today with more distractions, negative influences, and opportunities than ever before for a kid to get into trouble.
 Learning from our mistakes is a skill we all need and hope to have, regardless of our age.
 Unfortunately, some learning experiences don't always put minors in the best situations, and the pressure they experience from their peers, their teachers, and often themselves can lead to impulsive and unwise choices.

-Defending juveniles with criminal charges
+Defending juveniles with criminal charges in Family Court

 - Fake ID